Extra-low voltage: Functional extra-low voltage (FELV)

+Basic protection against direct contact (clause 411.7.2) can be provided either by Basic insulation rated to the nominal voltage of the primary circuit (e.g. AC mains), or by a barrier or enclosure complying with the various requirements in Annex A.2.

+Fault protection against indirect contact (clause 411.7.3) requires that any "exposed-conductive-parts" of the FELV circuit be connected to the Protective Conductor (Earth/Ground, similar to Class I construction), and where the primary circuit (e.g. AC mains) is protected by "automatic disconnection of supply" through an RCD.

+Any circuit connected to a "live" part that is considered Accessible to the user needs two levels of insulation safeguards between the Accessible circuit and the voltage source.
+Unless the inclusion of an RCD-like device is guaranteed by such a device being built in to the equipment then FELV circuits should remain not user accessible.
+Therefore, the protection requirements for the higher voltage have to be applied to the entire circuit.

+Examples of a FELV circuit include DALI where each end of the link is specified as a FELV circuit with at least Basic insulation to AC mains.

-Examples for FELV circuits include those that generate an extra low voltage through a semiconductor device or a potentiometer or an autotransformer.
-A typical example is an electronically controlled toaster where the electronic timer circuit runs off an extra low voltage derived from a tap on the heating element.
+Circuits that generate an extra low voltage from a "live" part through a semiconductor device, resistor, potentiometer or an autotransformer do not provide an insulation safeguard and cannot be considered FELV.
+Instead they are considered to be part of the "live" circuit.
+An example of this type of circuit is an electronically controlled toaster where the electronic timer circuit runs off an extra low voltage derived from a tap on the heating element.
 Another might be ELV signalling between mains powered smoke alarms, with the signalling voltage referred to supply neutral.

-In such cases the extra low voltage parts must be enclosed or insulated as to the standard of the mains voltage.
+In such cases these circuits must be enclosed or insulated as to the standard of the mains voltage.

 UK Reduced low voltage (RLV)

 The IET / BSI (BS 7671) also define Reduced Low Voltage (RLV) which can be either single-phase or three-phase AC This system has been used for many years on construction sites, in both single- and three-phase configurations.
 The single-phase voltage is 110 V a.c. though having a "centre tapped Earth" reducing the voltage to earth to 55 V AC.
 The three-phase system is 110 V phase-to-phase and 63 V to neutral / earth.
 This system voltage is slightly above the ELV limit, but is still very commonly used for cord-powered hand tools and temporary lighting in hazardous areas.
 As it is transformer-derived, the exposed voltage during an earth fault is depressed below the ELV level.